 Founder & Literacy Therapist

 Orton-Gillingham is a systematic, sequential, evidence-based, multisensory approach to literacy instruction which has been proven to be effective for struggling readers with dyslexia and other learning disabilities.
-Sheryl currently serves as the President of the Dyslexia Society of Connecticut, and was a long-time Board member for the Connecticut Down Syndrome Congress.
+Sheryl currently serves on the Board of Directors of the Connecticut Chapter of The Reading League, and is the former President and long-time Board Member of the Dyslexia Society of Connecticut, as well as a Board Member of the former Connecticut Down Syndrome Congress (currently the Down Syndrome Association of Connecticut (DS-ACT).
 She is also a contributing writer and editor for Smart Kids with Learning Disabilities.

 A former instructor of a graduate-level statistics course at New York University’s Stern School of Business, Sheryl has the statistical aptitude to evaluate and interpret neuropsychological evaluations and other education reports.
 She has also earned a:

 B.A. in Cognitive Science & Psychology (Wesleyan University)

 M.B.A. in Decision Sciences (The Wharton School, University of Pennsylvania)

 M.Ed. in Curriculum & Instruction, with a specialization in Literacy (Post University).

 Sheryl has worked extensively with students, families, and school districts across Connecticut, as well as in New York, New Jersey, Pennsylvania, Virginia, and beyond.
 Click here for a link to Sheryl’s current CV.

 A certified Connecticut teacher, Kristen has been providing remediation services for Literacy Learning & Assessment Center students since September 2016, focusing particularly on morphology, spelling rules and boosting reading comprehension.